louis-thevenet/N7/Cours/S8/SystèmesTransitions/st.typ

 - A chaque transition
   $ ("nl"=0 or "nr" = 0) and ["Next"]_("nl", "nr") =>^? "nl"' = 0 or "nr"' = 0 $

-  - on étudie à chaque transition séparément
+  - on étudie chaque transition séparément
     - bégaiement
       $
         ("nl"=0 or "nr" = 0) and "nl"'="nl" and "nr"' = "nr" => "nl"' = 0 or "nr"' = 0